CSSE6400/hamilton/README.md

 ![ticket](./examples/output_concert.svg)

+## Motivation

+This project was created for the assessment of the subject CSSE6400 Software Architecture at the University of Queensland.
+It is intended to generate an output that requires work, this version accomplishes this by computing an arbitrary BCRYPT hash which is thrown away.
+The program then generates the SVGs which are of trivial computation.

 ## Contributing

 Contributions are welcome but the project is for the usage in an assessment so some aspects of the program are intentional to create load on the system.